bchareyre/yade-mpi/doc/sphinx/installation.rst

 it would be reasonable to set the parameter ``-j4``.
 Note, the Yade requires approximately 2GB/core for compilation, otherwise the swap-file will be used and a compilation time dramatically increases.

+For building the documentation you should at first execute the command "make install" and then "make doc" to build it.
+The generated files will be stored in your current build directory/doc/sphinx/_build.